dougsummerville/Simple-AXI-SPI-Peripheral/README.md

 |base + 0xC |GPIO    | GPIO Output Data      |

 ### DATA Register
 The data register is the buffer for the double-buffered receive and transmit.
-Reads from the data register will return the most recent received data from the slave in DATA[7:0]; DATA[31:8] will always read 0.
+Reads from the data register will return the most recent received data from the subordinate in DATA[7:0]; DATA[31:8] will always read 0.
 Writes to DATA[7:0] will buffer the next octet to be transmitted when the SPI link becomes available.
 The SPI status register has flags to indicate when the RX buffer is not empty and the TX buffer is empty.

 | |`31.............................8`|`7......0`|
 |-|----------------------------------|----------|